digitalwarenkombinat/digitalwarenkombinat.de/src/content/blog/en/discover-our-new-website-more-than-just-an-update.md

 ### Blog - First-hand news

-Our new <a href='/en/blog/'>**Blog**</a> keeps you updated!
+Our new [**Blog**](/en/blog/) keeps you updated!
 Here you will find interesting articles about our digital projects, tips on open source technologies and insights behind the scenes.

 ### Extended look behind the scenes